 - Newsletter reminding employees of the resources and support they have available to them

 - Can you include links to cancer or carer forums?
-A different arm to lean on will be extremely impactful and positive on their mental wellbeing
+Providing a shoulder to lean on can be extremely positive for employee mental wellbeing

-Keep check on how your team is coping, revisit your processes fortnightly and ask your employees which tools are working for them.
+Keep a check on how your team is coping.
+Ash for regular employee feedback on which tools are working for them.

 Test, monitor and adapt.